Barcino44/microservice-app-example/README.md

 - It was selected the namespace (todos).
 - It was selected the deployment strategy rolling update.
-- It was setted that the deployment will manage the labels with the name of todos-api.
+- It was setted that the deployment will manage the labels with the name of todos.
 - It was created two replicas (pods) with the image ``barcino/todos-api:1.0.0`` builded with the Dockerfile.
 - It was defined 8082 as the port of the container.
 - It was asigned CPU resources to each pod.
-- It was added the config maps created previously.
+- It was added the config maps and secrets created previously.

 **In the service**

 - It was selected the namespace (todos).
-- It was selected the pods of the labels of todos-api.
+- It was selected the pods of the labels of todos.
 - It was setted the port (Container port) and the target port (Application port).
 - It was setted the service type as ``ClusterIP``.